pierremigeon/pierremigeon/README.md

 - 👋 Hello, I am @pierremigeon
-- ☝️ BS biology, MS Genetics.
-Working on bioinformatics and data analysis during these degrees brought me here
+- 🎉 My primary hobbies are working out, reading, and learning foreign languages.
+- 🔬 I have degrees in biology and genetics and a background in scientific research (specifically, genomics).
+- 🌱 I love to learn.
+I'm constantly reading, tinkering and taking online courses.
+Autodidactic.
 - 👀 I’m interested in genetics, C, python, SQL, data, software testing (among other things, and not necessarily in that order)
-- 🌱 Love online learning, and learning in general.
-Autodidactic.
-- 💞️ Seeking either manual QA internships / jobs or bioinformatics and data positions.
+- 👨‍💻 Seeking either manual QA internships / jobs or bioinformatics and data positions.
 - 📫 Email me @ pi3rre.migeon@gmail.com.
 I have many social medias, always respond to people, and am happy to engage.

 <!---